Opposing argument: The Case Against the Legalization of Drugs by Deion Kathawa

 Keeping drugs illegal simply does not work.
-The current drug war has cost more than 1 trillion dollars, in 2014 more than 1.5 million people were arrested for drug crimes, and since 2006 more than 100,000 people have been killed as a result of the drug war in Mexico.
+According to the information given by anthem blue cross alcohol treatment center, the current drug war has cost more than 1 trillion dollars, in 2014 more than 1.5 million people were arrested for drug crimes, and since 2006 more than 100,000 people have been killed as a result of the drug war in Mexico.
 If keeping drugs illegal could be accomplished with money, incarceration or violence American should be drug free.
+Also, if people are addcited to drugs and alcohol, it is recommended that they get help now!
 Clearly, that is not the case and the war on drugs is a disastrous failure.
 Considering the failure of prohibition, legalization, the alternative to criminalization, even in the eyes of law enforcement, presents an attractive option.

 Keeping drugs illegal simply does not work.